CumulusNetworks/docs/content/cumulus-linux-42/Layer-2/Multi-Chassis-Link-Aggregation-MLAG.md

 ### Configure the Interfaces

+To configure the interfaces:

-Place every interface that connects to the MLAG pair from a dual-connected device into a {{<link url="Bonding-Link-Aggregation" text="bond">}}, even if the bond contains only a single link on a single physical switch (even though the MLAG pair contains two or more links).
+- Place every interface that connects to the MLAG pair from a dual-connected device into a {{<link url="Bonding-Link-Aggregation" text="bond">}}, even if the bond contains only a single link on a single physical switch (even though the MLAG pair contains two or more links).
 Layer 2 data travels over this bond.
 In the examples throughout this chapter, *peerlink* is the name of the bond.

-Single-attached hosts, also known as *orphan ports*, can be just a member of the bridge.
+- Single-attached hosts, also known as *orphan ports*, can be just a member of the bridge.

-Additionally, configure the fast mode of LACP on the bond to allow more timely updates of the LACP state.
+- Configure the fast mode of LACP on the bond to allow more timely updates of the LACP state.
 These bonds are then placed in a bridge, which must include the peer link between the switches.

-To enable communication between the `clagd` services on the peer switches, do the following:
+To enable communication between the `clagd` services on the peer switches:

 - Choose an unused VLAN (also known as a *switched virtual interface* or *SVI* here).
 - Assign the SVI an unrouteable link-local address to give the peer switches layer 3 connectivity between each other.